UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 * Providing a comprehensive list of resources for various cyber security related topics

 However, if these are all going to come to fruition, we need your help to make it happen!
-We have a myraid of tasks and projects that will need to be done over the next year, so stay tuned...
+We have a myriad of tasks and projects that will need to be done over the next year, so stay tuned...

 ## Mailing List<a name="mailinglist"><a>